 - Willingness to learn

 In order to obtain a CPL, one must obtain Class I and Class II Medial Fitness Certifications.
 These tests must be performed by DGCA-approved doctors.
-A Class II Medical Certificate is necessary to join a flying school while a Class I medical certificate can be obtained during the training tenure.
-The medical check-up includes a general inquiry about one’s medical history along with tests for eyesight, hearing, heart and lung functions, cholesterol and haemoglobin among others.
+A Class II Medical Certificate is necessary to join a flying school, while a Class I medical certificate can be obtained during the training tenure.
+The medical check-up includes a general inquiry about one’s medical history along with tests for eyesight, hearing, heart and lung functions, cholesterol and haemoglobin, among others.
 With regard to eyesight, it is imperative to have perfect vision in one eye, or 6/6 eyesight.
 The other eye is allowed an imperfection of 6/9; however, it must be correctable to 6/6.
 Specialised tests like an electroencephalogram (EEG) have also been made compulsory to rule out any problems related to brain activity.
 Psychometric evaluations are also included in this process.

 A pilot is also required to undergo routine medical tests throughout his career, which he must clear in order to keep his licence valid.

 Do keep in mind that a CPL does not guarantee a job with an airline.
-There are several air travel options as well – airline passenger planes, air freight or cargo planes, corporate planes or even special charter planes.
+There are several air travel options available, such as airline passenger planes, air freight or cargo planes, corporate planes or even special charter planes.
 One can even choose to become a flight instructor.
 A pilot is first recruited as a trainee pilot after which he will be promoted to First Officer, Second Officer, Co-pilot, Captain and finally to the highest rank of Commander.

 Government agencies like the Coast Guard, Border Security Force and Military also offer exciting career opportunities for those who aspire to become pilots.

-The Flying Branch of the Indian Air Force is an excellent option as well for those who wish to serve in the military.
+Career in Indian Air Force: The Flying Branch of the Indian Air Force is an excellent option as well for those who wish to serve in the military.
 If your child wishes to apply immediately after he completes his class 12 examinations, he can apply to the National Defence Academy (NDA).
 The training at NDA lasts for 3 years after which he will be posted as a pilot at an Air Force station.